phronmophobic/grease/examples/app/guide.md

 ### Running local files

 When the app is opened, a rudimentary file browser is shown.
 A local script can be run by navigating to the particular file and tapping the eval button.
 The script will be loaded and the `-main` function in that namespace will be called, if available.

+## Examples

+Examples can be found at https://github.com/phronmophobic/grease/tree/main/examples/app.